getsentry/sentry-docs/docs/clients/cocoa/index.rst

         SentryClient.shared?.startCrashHandler()
     }

-If you prefer to use Objective-C it's not much harder:
+If you prefer to use Objective-C you can do so like this:

 .. sourcecode:: objc